FranckPachot/jsonbench/README.md

 Here are the details of the system and user CPU seconds.
 The run on MongoDB was first displayed in green, with a usage of 10 minutes of CPU during those two hours of elapsed time.
 PostgreSQL, displayed in blue, used 15 minutes during an equivalent elapsed time:
 <img width="1502" alt="image" src="https://github.com/user-attachments/assets/4911d40b-80f2-43b5-bde0-ba7a41fe85cc" />

-The memory usage is all in RSS for MongoDB, 2.9 GB, and a mix of shared memory and RSS for PostgreSQL, 4.3 GB, and both use the Linux filesystem cache, 6GB for MongoDB and 9GB for MongoDB:
+The memory usage is all in RSS for MongoDB, 2.9 GB, and a mix of shared memory and RSS for PostgreSQL, 4.3 GB, and both use the Linux filesystem cache, 6GB for MongoDB and 9GB for PostgreSQL:
 <img width="1500" alt="image" src="https://github.com/user-attachments/assets/6a0eee9a-70c4-4a4f-8820-e5c3883bbdc9" />

 During the run, MongoDB wrote 22GB, while PostgreSQL wrote 39GB: